hapax/hapax.github.io/assets/teaching.md

 Even then, they still need to be designed carefully, building on skills the students already have, and chunking a difficult passage of reasoning into small, achievable steps, consistent with guided discovery.
-I've tried to chunk the <a href="#sec-3">applied questions</a>, and to aim for relatively low prerequisites.
+I've tried to chunk my questions this way, and aim for relatively low prerequisites.
+Without embedding them in a broader classroom context, perhaps the only thing they demonstrate clearly is that high-school calculus has exciting and nontrivial applications.
-But this raises the question: how *do* students develop basic skills, if we are to abandon the scrubland?
+But this raises the question: if we abandon the scrubland, how *will* students develop basic skills necessary to do bonus problems?

 #### How do students develop basic skills?